 A Look Inside: Wondering how to be a good Christian mom?
 Here you’ll find the qualities of a good mother and practical, real life examples that will inspire you to take care of your kids well and be the best role model you can be.
 This role may be the most important one of your life, so we encourage you to do it well!

-Maybe you look to a friend, an aunt, a mother-in-law, or your own mom for an example of how to be a good mother.
+Who do you think of when you think of a “good Christian mom?”
+Maybe a friend, an aunt, a mother-in-law, or your own mom is a great example of how to be a good Christian mom.